summitt/Nope-Proxy/README.md

 - Match and replace rules support both hex and string replacement.
 - Manual Interception binary protocols and change them before sending them back to the server or client.
 Just like the normal Burp proxy but with binary streams.
 - Python Code can be used instead of the normal Match and Replace Rules for more advancing mangling of requests and responses.
+- Use python code to reformat requests in history without changing outgoing or incomming requests. (e.g. Convert protobuf to JSON or human readable formats without modifying the incomming or outgoing traffic)

 ## TCP Repeater